solo-io/workshops/gloo-edge/README.md

 ### Network Encryption - Server TLS

 Traffic routes through many networking devices until it reaches the intended service.
 It is key for the traffic to be encrypted while traveling through these networking devices, and only the server should be able to decrypt and read the contents.
-For that reason you need to secure your application using TLS.
+For that reason, you need to secure your application using TLS.

 Let's first create a private key and a self-signed certificate to be used in your virtual service: